 It appears that, by this stage in my freelancing career, I have become someone who is respected as established and supportive to newbie freelancers.
-Thank you to the folks, especially former teachers, who have shared their appreciation of my blog posts this year with positive responses.
+Thank you to the folk, especially former teachers, who have shared their appreciation of my blog posts this year with positive responses.

 New year plan

-Going into 2020, I have successfully applied to be mentored through the SfEP Proofreading Mentoring scheme.
+Going into 2020, I have successfully applied to be mentored through the SfEP proofreading mentoring scheme.
 I am really looking forward to working with my mentor through into next year.

 Meanwhile, I want to update my branding, so have bought Louise Harnby‘s ‘Branding Lite’ course.
 I bought her ‘Blogging Lite’ course last spring to help me plan how I was going to write blog posts for the year ahead and beyond.
 Look at me now … happy blogging anniversary to me!

-So I have a winter of studying ahead.
+I have a winter of studying ahead.
 Can’t wait.

 Finally, I wish you and yours blessings, peace and joy for the new year ahead.

 Kindly proofread by CIEP Professional Member Lisa de Caux.